What's on in Dubbo this weekend?

 What will the weather look like?

-Friday will be mostly sunny with a top of 22 degrees.
-That's followed by a partly cloudy day on Saturday with the Bureau of Meteorology forecasting a top of 23 degrees and a sunny one on Sunday with an expected maximum of 24 degrees.
+Friday will be sunny with a top of 22 degrees, according to the Bureau of Meteorology.
+It will be followed by a mostly sunny day on Saturday, with an expected maximum of 23 and a slightly warmer day on Sunday with a top of 25.

 What else are we looking forward to?